-Dr. Kim Trenbath is the acting innovation lead for systems technology research and development in the Buildings and Thermal Sciences Center at NREL.
-She oversees projects related to plug and process load efficiency, commercial building heating, ventilating, and air conditioning, automated fault detection and diagnostics, and advanced technologies that will make buildings more grid interactive.
+Dr. Kim Trenbath is the innovation lead for systems technology research and development in the Building Technologies and Science Center at the National Renewable Energy Laboratory (NREL).
+She directs a portfolio of projects on technology research, market transformation, field validation, and workforce development.
+She works on plug and process load efficiency; commercial building heating, ventilating, and air conditioning; automated fault detection and diagnostics; commercial building sensors and controls; and advanced technologies that will make buildings grid interactive.
 She leads the U.S. Department of Energy (DOE) Better Buildings Alliance Plug and Process Loads Technical Team.
 She also serves as the NREL lead for the DOE-funded JUMP into STEM building science competition for university students.
-In addition to her work at NREL, Dr. Trenbath is an adjunct professor at the Colorado School of Mines.
+She was the lead project manager for other NREL projects including the DOE-funded End Use Load Profiles project.
+In addition to her work at NREL, Trenbath is an adjunct professor at the Colorado School of Mines.

 Plug and process load/miscellaneous electric loads in commercial buildings

 Integration technology for commercial buildings

 Ph.D., Atmospheric Science, University of Colorado

 Device-level plug load disaggregation in a zero energy office building and opportunities for energy savings, Energy and Buildings (2019)